Rules of Engagement for Nonprofit Advocacy

 Canada Revenue Agency’s Regulations

-Nonprofit organizations that are federally registered as charities must adhere to the Income Tax Act regulations, as interpreted and applied by the Canada Revenue Agency (CRA).
+Nonprofit organizations that are federally registered as charities must adhere to the Income Tax Act (ITA) regulations, as interpreted and applied by the Canada Revenue Agency (CRA).
 Recent Amendments to the ITA now allow registered charities to engage in unlimited public policy dialogue and development activities (PPDDAs), so long as these activities are:

-related to and support the organization’s charitable purpose, and
+related to and support the organization’s stated charitable purpose(s) and,

 nonpartisan (this includes a ban on both direct and indirect partisanship).

-focus on, promote or oppose a political candidate or party.
+focus on, promote or oppose a political candidate or party publicly or internally.

 instruct or influence constituents to vote for a specific candidate or party.

-work with or coordinate with campaigns, candidates or parties.
+work with or coordinate with campaigns, political candidates or parties.

 Nonpartisanship does not mean non-participation.
-There are many ways that registered charities can engage in nonpartisan election-related activities, which will be discussed in upcoming Election Toolkit posts from CCVO.
+There are many ways that registered charities can engage in nonpartisan election-related activities.
 Furthermore, the ability to engage in nonpartisan advocacy can be viewed as a strength for organizations, as it can work to:

 Create an environment of respect for the diversity of political opinions among staff, volunteers and people who your charity serves.